HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Hreflang tags help search engines understand what the main language is on a particular page.
 Its SEO application is that different countries or regions can be targeted using the appropriate language across different (though related) websites.

-The analysis of hreflang tag implementation reveals that 0.05% of websites still use the HTTP protocol within their hreflang tags both on desktop and mobile.
+The analysis of hreflang tag implementation reveals that 0.1% of websites still use the HTTP protocol within their hreflang tags both on desktop and mobile.
 This indicates that a small portion of internationalized websites have not yet adopted the HTTPS standard.

 As a result, the use of HTTP can cause an inconsistency that may confuse search engines in their correct interpretation of page content.

 Furthermore, there's a notable discrepancy between the raw and rendered versions of the tag.
-A difference of 0.14% exists on desktop (9.49% raw vs. 9.61% rendered) and 0.17% on mobile (9.05% raw vs. 9.19% rendered).
+A difference of 0.1% exists on desktop (9.5% raw vs. 9.6% rendered) and 0.2% on mobile (9.1% raw vs. 9.2% rendered).

 {{ figure_markup(
   image="hreflang-implementation.png",
-  caption="Hreflang Implementation.",
+  caption="Hreflang implementation.",
   description="A bar chart comparing hreflang implementation on desktop and mobile sites.
-It shows HTTP hreflang: 0.05% (desktop) and 0.05% (mobile); Raw hreflang: 9.49% (desktop) and 9.05% (mobile); Rendered hreflang: 9.61% (desktop) and 9.19% (mobile)", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1478193310&format=interactive", sheets_gid="144160625", sql_file="seo-stats-2024.sql"
+It shows HTTP hreflang: 0.1% (desktop) and 0.1% (mobile); Raw hreflang: 9.5% (desktop) and 9.1% (mobile); Rendered hreflang: 9.6% (desktop) and 9.2% (mobile)", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1478193310&format=interactive", sheets_gid="144160625", sql_file="seo-stats-2024.sql"